joshuaandrewsN/ncpbootcamp/conclusion.rst

 Taking the exam

 - The exam is delivered online with a live proctor

+  - Proctors usually contact you within 15 minutes of exam launch but in some cases take much longer

+  - You need a computer with a camera and mic.

   - You will need a current government ID with the same name as the one used to schedule the exam
   - Clear your desk and work area - you will be asked to pan your camera around to make sure your area is clear
+  - If you have multiple monitors you need to disable all but one to start the exam.
   - Make sure you are ready to sit for up to two hours
   - Exams must be canceled or rescheduled 48 hours before the scheduled appointment time.